glatiuden/PeerPrep/ops/ingress/production/README.md

 kubectl apply -f alb-ingress-controller.yaml
 ```

+## SSL Certificate
+An SSL certificate is required before proceeding.
+If you have not created one yet, please follow the instruction in `./ops/README.md`.
+Copy the certificate ARN to replace the one in `ingress.yaml`.

+Once it's done, please run `kubectl apply -f ingress.yaml` to create the ingress.

 To get the external IP of the ingress, you can run `kubectl get ingress -n peerprep`.
 After awhile, the external address should be available.

-To create the ingress, please run `kubectl apply -f ingress.yaml`.

 You may test by going to `<URL ENDPOINT>/user`, it should display a message `User Microservice is running`